t-z-scott/t-z-scott.github.io/README.md

 ---

 # 👋 Hi y'all!
 I'm Purple Paradox, and this is my website.
-Take a look at the pages in the nav bar!
+Take a look at the pages in the nav bar above!
+Learn more about me [here](/about/).

 Note: page is under construction.
 Some links may not work.
 I have made a custom 404 error page.
 If you see the disco ball, there's a link to make your way back here.
 ## Special thanks to...